EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter6.md

     }

-Open Hand.cs and create a new private method named Rankings that generates a collecton of Ranker.
+Open Hand.cs and create a new private method named Rankings that generates a collection of Ranker.

 Use the following code as a starting point, fill in the remaining Ranker items
     private List<Ranker> Rankings() => new List<Ranker>